bio-apps/covid-outcome/README.md

 How to use CovidOutcome?
 Check [our description](https://github.com/bio-apps/covid-outcome/wiki/Documentation)!

 # Installation
-The covidoutcome available as a standalone version as well.
+The covidoutcome is available as a standalone version as well.

 ## Install with conda
 Clone the repository and install the dependencies using the conda package manager.